 Automated attendant systems (AAX) can help your callers reach the right person efficiently and quickly, if properly designed.
 But too many auto-attendants have design defects that lead to caller confusion, or simply fail to give them the options they need.
 The number one rule is to think about who your callers want to reach.
 Imagine being a caller of any kind (customer, vendor, etc), and think about what you'd like to accomplish on the call.
 Keep in mind that most callers just want to hear the option they need and select it as quickly as possible.
 Beyond that, there are a few basics that help make the experience better...

 1. It all starts with the actual recording.
 We very strongly recommend professional recording, and we can have them done by Allison Smith, who created all of the system prompt recordings.
 She does a great job and it will make your system's prompts match all the others.
 Callers will here one consistent voice.
 The cost is typically about $125 for most companies.
-If you prefer to make your own recordings, it is critical to do so in a quiet room.
+If you prefer to make your own recordings, it is critical to do so in a quiet room without an echo.
 Ideally on a computer with a good headset or microphone.
-We've also had decent results with an iPhone in a quiet room, sitting on a table (not handheld).
-If you use a computer or iPhone, send us the uncompressed WAVE or AAC files.
+We've also had good results with a modern iPhone in a quiet room, sitting on a table (not handheld).
+If you use a computer or iPhone, send us the uncompressed WAVE or AAC files directly from the recording app.
+Some Androids do a great job also, and some are simply terrible.
+Mostly the higher end/newer phones correlate with better recordings.
+We can also create the recordings for you if you send a script.

 2. Now decide whether you'd like to have different day greetings and night/weekend greetings.
 Most people do have some sort of "we're closed" notification, however the menus are often the same.
 People would likely still want to leave a message for sales, accounting, etc. A common way to do this is to simply insert a "we are currently closed" greeting in before the options.
 We can set that up to happen automatically at any time you would like.